Identifying common Wi‑Fi configuration mistakes

 • Wrong wireless security mode: using WEP or WPA-TKIP when devices expect WPA2-AES causes slow rates and failures.

-• SSID duplicates: two APs with same SSID but different security or password leads devices to flip between them.
+• SSID duplicates: two APs with the same SSID but different security or password make devices flip between them.

 • Mixed band settings forcing 2.4 GHz-only mode for all clients, even when 5 GHz is available.